 Chairman & CEO

 Marc Benioff is chairman and CEO of Salesforce.
-One of the pioneers of cloud computing, Benioff founded the company in 1999 with a vision to create an on-demand, information management service to replace traditional enterprise software technology.
-Under his leadership, Salesforce has grown from a groundbreaking idea into the fastest growing top ten software company in the world and the largest customer relationship management (CRM) company.
+A pioneer of cloud computing, Benioff founded the company in 1999 with a vision to create a new kind of enterprise software company, with a new technology model based in the cloud, a new pay-as-you-go business model and a new integrated corporate philanthropy model.
+Under his leadership, Salesforce has grown from a groundbreaking idea into a Fortune 500 company, the fastest-growing top ten software company in the world and the largest CRM company.

-Salesforce’s mobile, social and connected cloud technologies help companies create deeper, more meaningful connections with their customers.
-For its revolutionary approach, Salesforce has been named the World’s Most Innovative Company four years in a row by Forbes Magazine.
-Fortune Magazine named Salesforce as the World’s Most Admired Company in the software industry two years in a row, and ranked the company #7 among the World’s Best Places to Work.
+For its revolutionary approach, Salesforce has been named one of the World’s Most Innovative Companies six years in a row by Forbes Magazine, one of Fortune’s World’s Most Admired Companies in the software industry five years in a row, and a Fortune Best Company to Work For nine years in a row.

-Benioff has been widely recognized for his visionary leadership and pioneering innovation.
-He was named Businessperson of the Year by Fortune readers, one of the Best CEOs in the World by Barron’s, and he received The Economist’s Innovation Award.
-He served as co-chairman of the President’s Information Technology Advisory Committee from 2003–2005.
+Benioff has been widely recognized for his visionary leadership and pioneering innovations.
+He has been named one of the World’s 50 Greatest Leaders by Fortune, 50 Most Influential People by Bloomberg, one of the top 20 Best-Performing CEOs by Harvard Business Review, Businessperson of the Year by Fortune readers, one of the Best CEOs in the World by Barron’s, Innovator of the Decade by Forbes Magazine and received The Economist’s Innovation Award.
+Benioff is also a member of the World Economic Forum Board of Trustees.

 Benioff is a 35-year veteran of the software industry.
 Prior to launching Salesforce, he spent 13 years at Oracle Corporation.
 He founded his first company, Liberty Software, which created video games, at the age of 15.
-He also worked as an assembly language programmer in Apple Computer’s Macintosh Division during his college years.
-Benioff received a Bachelor of Science in Business Administration in 1986 and an honorary degree of Doctor of Humane Letters in 2014 from the University of Southern California.
+He also worked as an assembly language programmer in Apple Computer’s Macintosh Division.
+Benioff received a B.S. in Business Administration in 1986 and an honorary degree of Doctor of Humane Letters in 2014 from the University of Southern California.

 Parker Harris oversees product strategy for Salesforce, from design to development to service delivery.